 Show a tone voice of enthusiasm and polite

-Although this is a formal document, you can express enthusiasm and excitement about the potential partnership.
+Although this document is formal, you can express enthusiasm and excitement about the potential partnership.
 This will make the other party more likely to be interested in the proposal and to know more.

 Include a call to action